eclipse-basyx/basyx-java-components/README.md

 [![Components Lib javadoc](https://javadoc.io/badge2/org.eclipse.basyx/basyx.components.lib/javadoc.svg)](https://javadoc.io/doc/org.eclipse.basyx/basyx.components.lib) Components Lib

+> [!WARNING]
-This repository contains BaSyx Java V1.
-If you're looking for BaSyx Java V2, see [here](https://github.com/eclipse-basyx/basyx-java-server-sdk).
+> This repository contains BaSyx Java V1.
+>
+> We recommend to use [BaSyx Java V2](https://github.com/eclipse-basyx/basyx-java-server-sdk) to ensure compatibility to the latest specifications of IDTA.

 The Eclipse BaSyx Java Components are part of the [Eclipse BaSyx middleware](https://www.eclipse.org/basyx/).
 The Components utilize the [BaSyx Java SDK](https://github.com/eclipse-basyx/basyx-java-sdk) to provide easy to use off-the-shelf components and have been created within the [BaSys](https://www.basys40.de/) project.